 - Refresh your resume.
 If your resume hasn’t been updated in the past year, it needs a refresh.
 Resumes are trending shorter and more concise, so refreshing your resume means deleting older information as well as adding recent, more relevant accomplishments.
 Update the font and format while you’re at it.

 - Polish your social brand.
-Does your LinkedIn profile sparkle?
-Is it time to change your photo, polish your summary, or add to your profile?
+Does your LinkedIn profile glow?
+Is it time to change your photo, refine your summary, or add anything to your profile?
 Take some time to write endorsements for people you respect.
 If you need endorsements, ask a few people who have worked with you closely.
 They may have more time to help you now than they will in January.
-Join a few groups and post comments.
-Take a look at your Facebook, Instagram and Twitter accounts to be sure they’re job-search ready.
+Join a few relevant groups and post comments.
+Take a look at your Facebook, Instagram and Twitter accounts to make sure they’re job-search ready.

 - Do your research.
-Spend some time shopping for your next company.
-Check out award-winning companies, since they are already recognized as great places to work.
-Are you looking for a casual, fun culture like GoDaddy; want to make a tangible difference in people’s lives like Dignity Health; or do you want a professional setting with formal career development programs like Charles Schwab?
+Spend some time “shopping” for your next company.
+Check out award-winning employers, since they are already recognized as great places to work.
+Are you looking for a casual, fun culture like GoDaddy; a promising career path in IT at USAA; or do you want a professional setting with formal career development programs like Charles Schwab?
+If you see a future in managing a team, Direct Energy’s strength lies in developing great managers.

 About the Author